 On April 24, 2018, staff presented a monthly overtime report to the Public Safety Committee.
 In response, the Public Safety Committee requested information concerning the effectiveness of OPD's overtime reduction strategies as well as clarification concerning OPD Special Events and Special Enforcement as well as reimbursable overtime.
+Staff received no comments or questions on the report, pertaining to overtime usage.

 On June 26, 2018, staff presented additional information to the Public Safety Committee on overtime and efforts to reduce overtime within OPD and OFD.
+Again, no questions or comments were submitted to OFD staff.